-The Contractor shall not differentiate services for Enrollees who are unhoused.
-Victims of domestic violence and Former Foster Care Youth should be targeted for outreach as they are frequently unhoused.
+The Contractor shall not differentiate services for Enrollees who are homeless.
+Victims of domestic violence and Former Foster Care Youth should be targeted for outreach as they are frequently homeless.
 Assistance with transportation to access health care may be provided via bus tokens, taxi vouchers or other arrangements when applicable.

-20.6 Enrollee Information Materials
+22.6-20.6 Enrollee Information Materials